aximbr/kaggle_light/README.md

 # kaggle_light
-Experiment with IA using containers
+Experiments with IA using containers